Emergency & Critical Care Consults

 Submit First.
 Save Time.
 Get More Out of Your Consult.

-Preferred Method: Upload key records before the phone consult so the Criticalist can review the full picture in real time.
+Preferred Method.
+Upload key records before the phone consult.
+Criticalist reviews data in real time.

 • Case history and clinical progression